oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 For more details on VSS in Landing Zone, check blog post [Vulnerability Scanning in CIS OCI Landing Zone](https://www.ateam-oracle.com/post/vulnerability-scanning-in-cis-oci-landing-zone).

 > **_NOTE:_** VSS is not mandated by CIS Foundations Benchmark.

-### Bastion

-OCI Bastion service eliminates the need of deploying jump hosts for accessing resources without public endpoints.
-The service creates time-bound, IAM-protected managed SSH and SSH port forwarding sessions to designated private target resources, like Compute instances and Database systems placed in private subnets.

-By default, Landing Zone provisions a *Bastion* resource in the *Security* compartment for standalone VCNs.
-In the case of Three-Tier Web Application VCN, the Bastion resource is placed in the *app* subnet.
-In the case of ExaCS VCN, the Bastion resource is placed in the *client* subnet.

-If VCNs are deployed in Hub & Spoke topology with a Hub VCN or connected to an on-premises network, the *Bastion* resource is not provisioned, as the service does not allow cross VCN connections.
-In the case of Hub & Spoke, it is expected that customers deploy jump hosts in the Hub VCN.
-In the case of on-premises network, access to Landing Zone VCNs should be provided directly to on-premises hosts.

-Landing Zone also requires input variable **public\_src\_bastion\_cidrs** set to create the *Bastion* resource, using it in the Bastion access control list.
-As mandated by CIS Foundations Benchmark, CIDR range 0.0.0.0/0 is not allowed.

-Landing Zone does not create any *Bastion* sessions.
-As sessions are short-lived (3 hours max), customers are responsible for deploying them on the provisioned *Bastion* resource.
-Landing Zone admin personas are all entitled to create *Bastion* sessions in their owned compartments.

-> **_NOTE:_** Bastion is not mandated by CIS Foundations Benchmark.

 ## <a name="deploying-lifecycle-environments"></a>4.5 Deploying Lifecycle Environments